RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/3-Components/pipeline/pipeline.md

 This is possible through the Pipeline component.

 We can think of Pipeline Component as a visual representation of sequential choice fields.
 The work sequential is important as it is meaningful when we have choice values that can be depicted in a sequence / progression.
-For instance: a choice field - "***Hobbies***" with choice options as ***Sports, Reading, Cooking*** etc. cannot be meaningfully represented as a Pipeline (from a logical perspective).
+For instance: a choice field - **Hobbies** with choice options as **Sports, Reading, Cooking** etc. cannot be meaningfully represented as a Pipeline (from a logical perspective).

 ## How to set up Pipeline component in Designer